Grey-Lancaster/0.91-oled-Web-Input/README.md

 IP is displayed on the OLED

-Optios for 2 fonts or show date and time
+Options for 2 fonts or show date and time

 Includes MDNS